liuhuagang/XGWebp/README.md

 # XGWebp
 Hello,everyone,This XGWebp Document.
-I will show you how to use this plugin to generate your own webp~
+I will show you how to use this plugin to generate your own webp。
 ![image](DocumentPicture/XG_Webp_Main.png)
 ## BlurprintAPI_GenerateWebp
 We hava three simple Blueprin API;